cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/royale/_index.md

 ---
-title: Clash Royale
+title: Other Games
-subtitle: We keep our gameplay relaxed.
+subtitle: We make all games fun.
 Want to join our [clans](/clans)?
 Head to our [Discord](https://discord.gg/clashfiles) server to get the join password!
-description: We make war fun.
+description: We make all games fun.
 draft: false

 ---
-{{< clan "🥘 Deep Dish: Adults 18+, Cards Level 9+" >}} We're a casually competitive clan in Legendary League.
+{{< clan "🥘 Clash Royale - Deep Dish: Adults 18+, Cards Level 9+" >}} We're a casually competitive clan in Legendary League.
 The casual means we don't judge performance in war.
 The competitive means we expect effort. {{</ clan >}}

-{{< clan "🍕 Thin Crust: Adults 18+, Tower Level 11+" >}} We're looking for adult members with a wide variety of cards that are suitable for Gold or Legendary League wars. {{</ clan >}}